k10sj02/serious-sql/Case Study #2 - Danny's Diner/annotated_solutions.md

 GROUP BY customer_id;
 ```

--- This shows us that there are 1 specific customer ordered 3 times while the other 2 customers ordered 6 times respectively.
+Insights:
--- As a result, we can indeed confirm that there are multiple rows per customer_id value in our dannys_diner.sales table.
+-- This shows us that 1 specific customer (shown by `target_value`) ordered 3 times (shown by `row_counts) while the other 2 customers ordered 6 times respectively.
--- The main query shows that we have 2 customer ids with 6 records each and 1 customer id with 3 records.
-This confirms the
+-- As a result, we can indeed confirm that there are multiple rows per customer_id value in our dannys_diner.sales table, confirming a 1-n relationship.

 -- first generate group by counts on the target_column_values column
 ```sql